How to Keep Baby Cool in Summer: 12 Tips for Parents

 Stroller fans can be helpful to keep your baby cool, but they should be used with caution.
 Ensure the fan is securely attached and positioned at a safe distance to prevent little fingers from reaching it.
 Also, avoid pointing the fan directly at your baby’s face to prevent dryness or discomfort.
 Opt for a gentle breeze instead.

 During summer, it’s not very easy to beat the heat, especially when you’re outside.
 And with a baby on board, you’ll want to take added precautions while spending time under the sun.
 But that doesn’t mean you can’t enjoy the warm weather while it’s here.
-Follow these tips to keep your baby cool in summer, and it will all be smooth sailing, even on the hottest day!
+Follow these tips for summer safety for baby, and it will all be smooth sailing, even on the hottest day!

 Also Read: